steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 Unit Testing can be a frustrating endeavor as it gives you feedback on the design of your code.
 Your choice can be to respond to or ignore that feedback.

-With both as an option, you can test your private methods in one of two ways:
+You can act on the feedback of your code being difficult to test in the following ways:

 1) Test via the public methods of the class
 2) Move the method to another class and make it public

-There are other cunning ways to try to invoke private methods, however I view them as bad practice so you will have to look elsewhere to find ways to ignore the design feedback you are recieving ;)
+It may be tempting to try and find ways to invoke your private class using the reflection APIs of the language, but this will make your tests brittle, and hard to maintain.
+Whenever possible, it is better to simplify the design of the code, rather than come up with cunning solutions.

 **If you enjoyed this post, please share it on your social media.
 Thanks!**